State Supreme Court puts recreational marijuana ballot dispute on hold

 The court’s vote to put the matter on hold was 5-4.

-In his dissent, Justice Dustin P. Rowe wrote that he would deny the request, adding Tuesday’s order does not give the state clear directions on how to proceed.
+In his dissent, Justice Dustin P. Rowe wrote that Tuesday’s order does not give the state clear directions on how to proceed.

 “Delaying this matter, which would culminate in changes to ballots which have already begun to be produced, undermines the Election Board’s capacity to fulfill its lawful obligation to voters and threatens the voting rights of portions of the electorate — particularly, our men and women serving in uniform overseas.”